 With that in mind, here are four tips to make your next move simpler and less of a hassle:

 The sooner that you begin to plan and prepare for your move, the easier it will be.
 As you begin to narrow your search for the perfect home, go ahead and begin to research the moving companies that service the area where you plan to relocate.

-This way, you have plenty of time to look into the services that each company offers, compare prices, and learn more about any special deals each company may offer to help you save on moving.
+This way, you have plenty of time to look into the services that long distance movers offer, compare prices, and also learn more about any special deals each company may offer to help you save on moving.